 Probably Psalm 23.
 It is so comforting and reminds us that God is always there for us.
-I teach this verse to my students every year.
+I used to teach this verse to my students every year.
 When those little angels recite it, it is the sweetest!

 What is your exercise routine?

 I teach fitness classes most days, sometimes 2-3 classes/day.
 I have permanent classes below and sub in-between at gyms around the area.

 Mondays: “Sculpt and Stretch” at 9:30 a.m. at Studio Stretch.
 Seventy-five minutes of cardio/sculpting/stretching using props.
 Then thirty minutes of “Abs “at Christus LAC-Shreveport from 5:30-6:00.
 Burn those obliques, lower and upper abdominals using several kinds of equipment.